zamazan4ik/awesome-pgo/README.md

   - It's hard to estimate how slow would be your application in the Instrumentation mode without actual testing.
 It hugely depends on the hot paths of your application, number of branches, etc. It's possible to predict based on some metrics of the application.
 But much easier just to test it :) Be careful, some application could be too slow in Instrumentation mode (like ClickHouse, Clangd or LLD)
   - When recompile software, would be useful to recompile 3rd parties with PGO as well.
 Here could be a challenge since often provided by OS packages dependencies are used.
 And it could be challenging to recompile them as well from the scratch (especially if we are talking about C and C++).
 Also, not for every software is obvious to understand - which 3rd parties are rebuilt from the scratch and which are taken from another place (like OS-provided or some package manager like Conan).
   - For reproducibility purposes you can just collect profile and commit it to the repo
+* Add notes about system-wide PGO:
+  - Google approach with AutoFDO: run `perf` on a subset of nodes, collect profiles for all running applications and use these profiles on CI
+  - Ad-hoc approach: use AutoFDO approach from Google or "just" rebuild all packages with Instrumentation PGO, run on a real-life workload, then collect the profiles and use them during the optimized build